djx314/ugeneric-compare/README.md

 ```
 and write the waste time to txt.

-Then get the slick module test result:
+Then get the circe fail module test result:
 ```scala
 [circe fail module]
 sbt>cleanAll